Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Cross-validating DeepMaxent using PO data

 In this study, model calibration was performed using presence-only (PO) data, whereas model evaluation used presence-absence (PA) data with a specific metric, the Area Under the Curve (AUC).
 This difference introduces a fundamental challenge in choosing the appropriate evaluation metric in the cross-validation step using PO data.
 PO and PA data are collected under different conditions with bias related to inhomogeneous sampling effort in the case of PO data.
-To fine-tune the DeepMaxent model’s hyperparameters, spatial blocking was employed for cross-validation, drawing on geographical data to optimise the model’s performance.
+To fine-tune the DeepMaxent model’s hyper-parameters, spatial blocking was employed for cross-validation, drawing on geographical data to optimise the model’s performance.
 The cross-validation was performed following the approach of \citet{zbinden_selection_2024,roberts_cross-validation_2017}.
 In more detail, we performed a spatially stratified 10-fold cross-validation using a grid of 25 spatial blocks.
 Each fold used a unique subset of blocks for validation, distinct from previous folds, with blocks selected randomly yet balanced to ensure an even distribution of presence data across folds.

-To achieve this, all combinations of hyperparameter values visible in Table \ref{tab:parameter_values} were evaluated.
+To achieve this, all combinations of hyper-parameter values visible in Table \ref{tab:parameter_values} were evaluated.
 The evaluation criterion used was the average AUC across all validation sets.
-The optimal model was obtained with two hidden layers, a learning rate of 0.0002, a weight decay of $10^{-2}$ and a batch size of 250.
+The {best} model was obtained with two hidden layers, a learning rate of 0.0002 and a mini-batch size of 250.

-To obtain optimal hyperparameter values, one of the main challenges is to find the right combination of hyperparameters during cross-validation while maintaining computational efficiency.
-Techniques such as subsampling the dataset or limiting the training process to a reduced number of epochs can help to reduce the computational time for each configuration.